SakshiPandey97/cis6930fa24-project3/README.md

 - Hovering over a cluster reveals incident details (e.g., nature and location).

 #### **Visualization 2: Bar Graph (Incident Count by Nature)**
-- A bar chart compares the count of incidents based on their nature (e.g., Assault, Theft).
+- A bar chart compares the count of incidents based on their nature (ex.
+Assault, Theft).
 - Provides an overview of the most and least common incident types.

 #### **Visualization 3: Incidents by Hour of the Day**